Underwear Sore Business Plan for Starting your own Lingerie Line

 5.2.2 Residential Community: Another important target group will be the local community residing in the vicinity of our Orlando display center.
 Carol Lingerie Wear will provide best-in-class lingerie products to women from the residential community.
 Our products will cover all the needs of women belonging to all age groups.

-5.2.3 Online Companies: Our final target group will be the online purchasers who will be buying our products through our online store.
+5.2.3 Online Companies: Our final target group will be the online purchasers who will be buying our products through our online store business plan.
 No matter if our customers are based in the US or in any other country, we’ll make sure to safely ship our products at their doorstep in minimum time.

 The detailed market analysis of our potential customers is given in the following table.

 Our target is to become Orlando’s best lingerie company by the end of the next two years.
 As per sales, our aim will be to achieve the net profit margin of $25k per month by the end of the first year, and then make it rise steadily over the years to come.

 In order to introduce our products to the customers and compete with the established lingerie brands, we will price our lingerie line in slightly lower ranges than our competitors.
 However, the products belonging to other brands will be sold at market prices.

 As per the shipping charges for our online customers, we won’t charge any person making a purchase from Florida.
 However, the customers buying our products from other US states or any other country will be charged a fair shipping price subject to terms and conditions.